Batu Tiga: Transport

-The location of Batu Tiga is very strategic.
 It is accessible through many major expressways such as Elite Highway, NKVE, Federal Highway, KESAS highway and Subang Airport Highway.
+In 2009, a bridge linking USJ to the area was built.
+The Federal Highway was tolled at the Batu Tiga toll plaza until January 2018.

-It is only a mere 3 km distance from the suburb to Glenmarie and Shah Alam Stadium.
+It is 3 km distance from the suburb to Glenmarie and Shah Alam Stadium.
 It is a 25 minutes drive from the suburb to Kuala Lumpur.

 For public transport, there is Batu Tiga Komuter station.
 Foreign workers in the industrial areas usually use the train for transport.
 It was built to cater traffic in the suburban areas of Shah Alam and Klang.